branaway/Japid/readme.txt

 -----------------

 Now modify the hello.html and add one more ! to the end of the line.
-Before you reload your browser, you'll need to manually refresh the generated Java file:

-in the application root:

-# play japid:gen

 And reloading your browser you'll see the change.

 Now you're in business!

 Read the introduction of Japid here: http://cloud.github.com/downloads/branaway/Japid/Japid.pdf